 ETSU at Saltville

-Paleontologists from ETSU’s Center of Excellence in Paleontology joined the Saltville excavations in 2003 in close collaboration with the Museum of the Middle Appalachians in downtown Saltville.
-Digging at Saltville can be challenging, as the fossil-bearing deposits are inundated with salty water.
-Each day of the summer dig season, the crew has to drain the pits before working through the muddy layers of ancient sediment.
-But the fossils are worth the trouble!
+Paleontologists from ETSU's Center of Excellence in Paleontology collaborate with the Museum of the Middle Appalachians in Saltville.
+Digging at Saltville can be challenging, as the fossil-bearing deposits are inundated with water.
+Each day of the digging season, the crew needs to drain the pits of water and living critters before working through the muddy layers of ancient sediment.

-It’s not just ETSU scientists benefitting from Saltville excavations.
-In the summer, our crew helps to organize digs for the public, including students from elementary school to college.
+It's not just scientists that benefit from Saltville excavations.
+In the fall, our ETSU crew helps to organize digs for the public, including students from elementary school to college.
 The site offers great opportunities for ETSU students to get involved in research and public outreach.

 What ancient species lived at Saltville?